FREQUENTLY ASKED QUESTIONS

 (c) School districts have a 15-day timeline to respond to a parent's assessment request, and if they offer an assessment they then have a 60-day timeline for completing of an assessment once they receive signed consent from parents.
 They can also deny a parent's request for assessment if there is no indication that a child might have a disability or might require special education services.
 In addition, districts do not typically offer assessments during breaks or summer vacation.
 Dr. Limones offers assessments year-round and these assessments can take as little as 4 weeks from beginning to end, resulting in a faster turnaround and giving parents a more immediate determination of strategies and recommendations.

 (d) School district assessments are often not comprehensive and only assess the areas of need per the policy of the individual district.
-For example, many school districts do not directly assess all areas of processing areas and often omit important areas such as long-term memory and processing speed.
+For example, many school districts do not directly assess all areas of processing areas and often omit important areas such as long-term memory, processing speed, and executive function.
 Dr. Limones offers private assessments based on CHC theory of intelligence and uses a cross-battery approach to assess in all the core cognitive and academic abilities established by research to play an important role in academic functioning.
 In addition, a private assessment can provide sufficient information to rule in or out various diagnoses.

 6. What does an assessment entail?

 The specifics of an assessment will depend on what type of assessment is requested.
 However, all assessments include an intake interview, testing sessions, a debriefing session, and a written report.
 Please select the corresponding link on the Services page for details on what is included in each type of assessment.